techpmsap/S4HC_Leonardo_PW2018/Prerequisites/Prerequisites.md

 ### <a name="eclipse-yml-plugin"></a>Install Eclipse YML plugin
-1. It's important for the next exercises to install an Eclipse plugin which allows us to easily manage **YAML** files.
+It's important for the exercises to install an Eclipse plugin which allows us to easily manage **YAML** files.

-2. Open Eclipse IDE and click on **Help -> Eclipse Marketplace...**
+1. Open Eclipse IDE and click on **Help -> Eclipse Marketplace...**
 	![](images/27.png)

 1. Enter the text "**yml**" in the search box and install the **YEdit** plugin